tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 ## Other research

 Before jumping into the criteria, let's survey the information quality landscape a bit more, as there are a few other sources worth mentioning.
 First, Pronovix, a company that specializes in creating developer portals, holds regular [Developer Portal Awards](https://pronovix.com/blog/best-developer-portals-2020).
 As such, they provide general reasons why they rate some developer portals higher than others.
-For example, in [What is the MVP for a Developer Portal?](https://pronovix.com/blog/what-mvp-developer-portal), they write,
+For example, in [What is the MVP for a Developer Portal?](https://pronovix.com/blog/what-mvp-developer-portal), they write:

 > We compiled a first list of questions that provides users with the information they might need while working with your API product:
 >